minetake01/vrchat_osc/README.md

 **`vrchat_osc` is a Rust crate designed to easily utilize VRChat's OSC (Open Sound Control) and OSCQuery protocols.**

+> [!WARNING]
+> In the current implementation (v1.3.0), to support operation on Linux environments the mDNS socket is bound to `0.0.0.0:5353` (and `[::]:5353`).
+This may cause conflicts if other mDNS services are running on the same machine.
+We plan to remove this restriction in the future.
+(See [Issue #9](https://github.com/minetake01/vrchat_osc/issues/9) for details.)
+> If you do not intend to use it on Linux, you might prefer to explicitly use `v1.2.0`.

 This crate aims to help VRChat tool developers efficiently perform operations such as manipulating avatar parameters, retrieving information, and providing custom OSC services.
 It integrates OSC message sending/receiving with service discovery via mDNS for OSCQuery.

 ## Key Features